JNOSQL/jnosql-book/en/part4/README.md

 ![](../../images/duke-artemis-min.png)

-The Artemis project is the abstraction level, to put it differently, it has the same goals of the either JPA or ORM to NoSQL world, which converts the entity object to Diana model.
+The Artemis project is the mapping level, to put it differently, it has the same goals of the either JPA or ORM to NoSQL world, which converts the entity object to Diana model.

 This level is in charge to do integration among technologies such as Bean Validation.
 The  Artemis has annotations that make the Java developer life easier.
 As Diana project, it must be extensible and configurable to keep the diversity on NoSQL database.